markbala/pico-gate-controller/README.md

 ## Setup

 ### 1. Flash MicroPython
-Flash the official [MicroPython firmware](https://micropython.org/download/rp2-pico-w/) to your Pico W using the Raspberry Pi instructions.
+Flash the official [MicroPython firmware](https://micropython.org/download/rp2-pico-w/) to your Pico Pi W using the Raspberry Pi instructions.

 ### 2. Clone this repository
 ```bash